-- The required textbook for this class is: Virginia and Lee McAlester, A Field Guide to American Houses (New York: Alfred A. Knopf, 2006).
+- The required textbook for this class is: Virginia and Lee McAlester, A Field Guide to American Houses, revised edition (New York: Alfred A. Knopf, 2013).
 The required software is access to Microsoft Word (files need to be submitted as a .doc file type) or the ability to convert word documents to a PDF.
 Access to Powerpoint or other similar software, which can then be formatted as a PDF, will be helpful.
 Although there are no prerequisites for this class, a working knowledge of basic architectural terms and concepts is expected.
 College-level competency with reading and writing is strongly encouraged.
 This course is fully online.
 However, near the end of the term, a walking tour of a Portland neighborhood is planned.
 If you are not able to make the times when it is offered, an alternate assignment is provided.

 - Web Technical Requirements:

 - Please be sure to read the Technical Requirements for this delivery mode.